 From a very early age, she started experimenting with her characters.
 By appearing in films like the neo-noir, The Man Who Wasn’t There, directed by the Coen brothers, and Terry Zwigoff’s black comedy Ghost World.
 In the latter, she played a cynical outcast, which became her breakthrough performance.

 With films like Lost in Translation and Girl with a Pearl Earring, she transitioned into more mature roles.
 After these, she was considered to be the most versatile actress of her generation.
 Her film career followed with The Prestige, Match Point, Vicky Cristina Barcelona, He’s Just Not That Into You, and many more.

 Emergence As Marvel’s Black Widow

-Johansson in 2010, was first seen as Black Widow in Jon Favreau’s Iron Man 2, thus entering the Marvel Cinematic Universe (MCU).
-For her role, she dyed her hair red and took rigorous strength-based training to look the part.
+Johansson, in 2010, was first seen as Black Widow in Jon Favreau’s Iron Man 2, thus entering the Marvel Cinematic Universe (MCU).
+For her role, she dyed her hair red and underwent rigorous strength-based training to look the part.

 For Avengers, she learned some Russian from a former teacher.
 This 2012 release received positive responses from both audiences and critics.

 After being associated with Marvel, she also continued doing other films which played with different genres.
 In the romantic comedy-drama Don Jon she was seen as Joseph Gordon-Levitt’s girlfriend.
 Written and Directed by Gordon-Levitt himself, he mentioned specifically writing the character keeping Johansson in mind.
 Critics hugely appreciated her role in Don Jon.